redis/redis-doc/docs/data-types/geospatial.md

 ﻿---
 title: "Redis geospatial"
 linkTitle: "Geospatial"
-weight: 9
+weight: 80
 description: >
     Introduction to the Redis Geospatial data type
 ---

 Redis geospatial indexes let you store coordinates and search for them.
 This data structure is useful for finding nearby points within a given radius or bounding box.

 ## Examples

-Suppose you're building a mobile app that lets you find all of the electric car charging stations closest to your current location.
+Suppose you're building a mobile app that lets you find all the electric car charging stations closest to your current location.

 Add several locations to a geospatial index:
 ```
-redis:6379> GEOADD locations:ca -122.27652 37.805186 station:1
+> GEOADD locations:ca -122.27652 37.805186 station:1
 (integer) 1
-redis:6379> GEOADD locations:ca -122.2674626 37.8062344 station:2
+> GEOADD locations:ca -122.2674626 37.8062344 station:2
 (integer) 1
-redis:6379> GEOADD locations:ca -122.2469854 37.8104049 station:3
+> GEOADD locations:ca -122.2469854 37.8104049 station:3
 (integer) 1
 ```

-Find all locations with a 1 kilometer radius of a given location, and return the distance to each location:
+Find all locations within a 1 kilometer radius of a given location, and return the distance to each location:
 ```
-redis:6379> GEOSEARCH locations:ca FROMLONLAT -122.2612767 37.7936847 BYRADIUS 5 km WITHDIST
+> GEOSEARCH locations:ca FROMLONLAT -122.2612767 37.7936847 BYRADIUS 5 km WITHDIST
 1) 1) "station:1"
    2) "1.8523"
 2) 1) "station:2"